LibProtection/libprotection-dotnet/README.md

 ``<a href=''onmouseover='alert(`XSS`)' onclick='alert("");alert(`XSS`)");return false'><script>alert(`XSS`)</script></a>``

-Thus, the attacker has the ability to implement the XSS attack in three different ways.
-However, after trivial wrapping of the interpolated string in the LibProtection API call, this code becomes absolutely protected:
+Thus, the attacker has the ability to implement the XSS attack by three different ways.
+However, after trivial wrapping the interpolated string in the LibProtection API call, this code becomes absolutely protected:

 ```
 Response.Write(SafeString.Format<Html>($"<a href='{a}' onclick='alert("{b}");return false'>{c}</a>"));